yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/read-replicas.md

 ![Universe Overview](/images/ee/universe-overview.png)

-Note how we have a distinguished primary and read replica cluster defined, designated by the yellow and green silos respectively.
+Note how we have a distinguished primary and read replica cluster defined, designated by the yellow and green groups respectively.

 ### Universe nodes